hakavlad/tird/README.md

 ## Hidden File System and Container Format

+`tird` employs a technique that is [described](https://en.wikipedia.org/wiki/List_of_steganography_techniques#Digital) as follows:

+> Concealing data within encrypted data or within random data.
+The message to conceal is encrypted, then used to overwrite part of a much larger block of encrypted data or a block of random data (an unbreakable cipher like the one-time pad generates ciphertexts that look perfectly random without the private key).

 You can encrypt files and embed cryptoblobs into containers starting at arbitrary positions.
 After writing the cryptoblob, you will need to remember its location in the container (the starting and ending positions), which will be used later to extract the cryptoblobs.
 In this way, you can create a **hidden, headerless, user-driven file system** inside a container:

 - It is **hidden** because it is impossible to distinguish between random container data and cryptoblob data, as well as to determine the location of written cryptoblobs without knowing the positions and keys.